korobool/hlll_course/tasks/programming_warm_up.md

      [90, 107, 111, 21]]
 ```

-### TODO: Next Step
+### TODO: Next Step - *Task
-Python Numpy Based Solutions
+Python and Numpy Based Solutions Comparson:

-Do the same thing with NumPy
+* Do the same thing with NumPy

-### Evaluation

-compare speed usin big matrix (find big enouth one to make computation run for several secconds) submit the result.
+* Compare speed using big matrix (find big enough one to make computation run for several secconds).